Postage, dispatch & delivery

 Why has wax built-up on the edge of the container?

-If you have allowed sufficient time to achieve a full melt pool but still find there is some wax hang-up, this will usually melt from the edge of the container with subsequent burns - the further down the candle is allowed to burn, the hotter the container gets, so any residual wax should disappear from the edges.
-Also ensure the wick isn't trimmed too short as any additional wax that melts from the edges of the vessel may drown it.
+If you have allowed sufficient time to achieve a full melt pool but still find there is some wax hang-up, this should disappear on subsequent burns.
+The further down the candle burns, the hotter the container will get, ensuring any wax on the sides of the glass disappears into the melt pool.
+Also make sure you don't trim the wick too short as any additional wax that melts from the edges of the vessel may drown it.

 It’s an easy method, but should be done with care – the foil can become hot so mind you don’t burn yourself.
 Also, be careful not to use this method for extended periods of time as the increased heat can put strain on the candle container, possibly leading it to shatter.
 Check every half hour until the wax build-up has disappeared.
 The larger the container, the longer it will take.